Stage II Prostate Cancer

 II C

-At this stage, the prostate cancer is still contained within the prostate gland and has not spread to nearby lymph nodes (N0) or to other areas of the body (M0).
-The tumor may or may not be detectable through a digital rectal exam or imaging, such as transrectal ultrasound, placing it in the T1 or T2 category.
+At this stage, doctors confirm the prostate cancer remains contained within the prostate gland.
+It has not spread to nearby lymph nodes (N0) or to other areas of the body (M0).
+Doctors may or may not detect the tumor through a digital rectal exam or imaging, such as a transrectal ultrasound.
+They classify it as either T1 or T2, depending on tumor visibility and size.

 This cancer is classified as Grade Group 2, with a Gleason score of 3+4=7, indicating a slightly more aggressive tumor than Grade Group 1, but still considered intermediate-risk.
 The PSA level remains under 20 ng/mL.

-In this stage, the prostate cancer is still localized within the prostate and has not spread to the lymph nodes (N0) or other parts of the body (M0).
+At this stage, doctors confirm the prostate cancer remains localized within the prostate and has not spread to the lymph nodes (N0) or other parts of the body (M0).
 The tumor may or may not be detectable during a digital rectal exam or visible on imaging such as transrectal ultrasound, placing it in the T1 or T2 category.

 The cancer is classified as Grade Group 3 or 4, which corresponds to a Gleason score of 4+3=7 or 8.
 This indicates a moderate to high-grade tumor, suggesting a more aggressive form of the disease compared to lower grade groups.
 The PSA level remains below 20 ng/mL.

-Despite being more aggressive, the cancer is still contained within the prostate and can often be managed effectively with timely and appropriate treatment.
+Although the cancer is more aggressive, it remains contained within the prostate.
+Doctors can often manage it effectively with timely and appropriate treatment.